JoeSz/Exopite-Simple-Options-Framework/README.md

 >
 > The Framework based on some CodeStar Framework, MetaBox.io code and design.
 The fields configs desgin also based on CodeStar Framework.
 I created this framework for plugins and metaboxes.
 Not for Themes.
 For Themes I recommend CodeStar Framework.

+### IMPORTANT
+* As 2018-09-04 we have a new hooks name to meet WordPress standards.
+* After multilanguage compatibility the options array will also change.

 ### DESCRIPTION